 Family and Friend Events

-If you’re going to be a guest at someone’s home or at a private event, you’ll want to talk to your host when you accept their invitation.
+If you’ll be a guest at someone’s home or a private event, you’ll want to talk to your host when you accept their invitation.
 This will give them as much time as possible to prepare for your needs.
-Whether in person or over the phone, begin by expressing your appreciation for their invitation.
-And let them know how much you’re looking forward to their event.
+Whether in person or over the phone, begin by expressing your appreciation for their invitation and letting them know how much you’re looking forward to their event.

-Explain simply and briefly that you don’t eat animal products or processed foods and are wondering whether there will be enough for you to eat at the event?
-Offer to contribute a plant-based dish to the if that would be helpful.
-Be careful not to launch into a detailed explanation of your plant-based diet and be mindful not to question or criticize your host’s eating habits directly or with even a slight innuendo.
+Explain simply and briefly that you don’t eat animal products or processed foods and are wondering whether there will be enough for you to eat at the event.
+Offer to contribute a plant-based dish to the meal if that would be helpful.
+Be careful not to launch into a detailed explanation of your plant-based diet, and be mindful not to question or criticize your host’s eating habits directly or with even slight innuendo.

 Approach the conversation in as matter-of-fact, easy-going manner as possible.
-You want to make the situation as harmonious as possible for your host and signal them that you’re a team player – you’re looking for a win-win situation that’s comfortable for everyone.
+You want to make the situation as harmonious as possible for your host and let them know you’re a team player.
+You’re looking for a win-win situation that’s comfortable for everyone.

 Organizational Events

 The solution is similar if you’re attending an event sponsored by your workplace, faith community, or a club or association to which you belong.
 Start by identifying who’s providing the food.
 (This may require contacting the event organizer, a simple email will do.)
-If the event is going to be held at a restaurant that you’re not familiar with, look up their menu online.
+If the event will be held at a restaurant you’re unfamiliar with, look up their menu online.

-If need be, contact the restaurant to find out whether their soups and sauces have any hidden animal-based ingredients such as chicken broth or anchovies.
+If need be, contact the restaurant to find out whether their soups and sauces contain hidden animal-based ingredients, such as chicken broth or anchovies.
 If the restaurant is vegan-friendly, you can relax and look forward to the event.

 If the event is at a steakhouse or in some other less-than-plant-based-friendly environment, you’ll need to do some preparation.
-First, contact the event organizer to find out if vegan options will be available.
-If yes, you can heave a sigh of relief and you’re good to go.
-While these vegan options may not be exactly the same high-quality whole foods that you’d ideally like, you may want to consider compromising just a little bit for the sake of festivity.
+First, contact the event organizer to determine if vegan options will be available.
+If yes, you can heave a sigh of relief and are good to go.
+While these vegan options may not be the same high-quality whole foods you’d ideally like, you may want to compromise just a little for festivity.

-If there aren’t any vegan options available, politely ask the host if it would be possible to create some!
-Simply follow the same guidance described above for approaching family members.
-You can additionally let the organizer know that plant-based foods are a growing trend and there may be other attendees who would likewise appreciate vegan options.
+If vegan options aren’t available, politely ask the host if it would be possible to create some!
+Simply follow the same guidance described above when approaching family members.
+You can also let the organizer know that plant-based foods are a growing trend and that other attendees would likewise appreciate vegan options.

-If the organizer is unable to offer vegan options, you’ve got two choices.
-One option is that you simply skip the event if it looks like it’s going to be more stress than fun.
-Foregoing an event at a steakhouse, for instance, is an entirely valid and sensible option for a plant-based eater.
-No need to feel badly!
+If the organizer can’t offer vegan options, you’ve got two choices.
+One option is to skip the event if it looks like it will be more stressful than fun.
+For instance, foregoing an event at a steakhouse is an entirely valid and sensible option for a plant-based eater.
+No need to feel bad!
 It’s OK to decline an invitation.
-Take a moment to check in with yourself about what you really want to do.
+Take a moment to check in with yourself about what you want to do.
 Remember, we’re going for an enjoyable holiday season!

-If you decide that you want to go to the event even though there’ll be little or nothing for you to eat, that’s also a valid choice.
+If you decide to go to the event even though there’ll be little or nothing for you to eat, that’s also a valid choice.
 The best way to manage this is to eat a filling meal before you go and snack at the event itself.
 Don’t think of the event as a time to eat.
-Instead, think of the event in purely social terms, regardless of what others may be doing.
+Instead, think of the event in social terms, regardless of what others may do.

 Since you’ve already done your homework, you’ll know in advance whether the tossed salad has bacon bits and whether the pasta has a dairy cream sauce.
-This may be a situation where you’re limited to crackers, bread or vegetable sticks.
+You may be limited to crackers, bread, or vegetable sticks in this situation.
 The idea now is to focus on social interaction, which you’ll be able to do since you’ve already eaten and won’t even really be hungry.
-If folks inquire, just tell them the truth, which is that you already ate, it’s as simple as that.
+If folks inquire, tell them the truth, which is that you already ate.
+It’s as simple as that.

 Happy Plant-Based Holidays

 So, there you have it!
-I hope this article helps you successfully navigate the ups and the downs of holiday gatherings.
-Please feel free to drop me a line at diane@plantbasedcooking.com to let me know how it goes or if you have helpful tips of your own to share.
+I hope this article helps you successfully navigate the ups and downs of holiday gatherings.
+Please feel free to email me at diane@plantbasedcooking.com to let me know how it goes or if you have helpful tips of your own to share.

 ADDITIONAL RESOURCES